dsmiller95/dsmiller95.github.io/content/2020-05-31-Javascript-emulated-multithreading/index.md

 # Example Usage

 I used this approach when solving nonograms in my [nonogram designer](https://dsmiller95.github.io/nonogram-printer/?width=16&height=16&raw=AAAgHAOHYwDP45zRd%2BYgPG4jBcoOAxHX45DYeA4BAAA).
 It is used to update the UI with information about how many different solutions there are for the given design.
-The worst case for a given n\*n square nonogram is `n!` different designs, meaning that the default 16\*16 size could have up to 2×10^13 different solutions!
-Deferring this execution allows the user to change the layout of the nonogram until the execution time goes down.
+The worst case for a given n\*n square nonogram is `n!` different designs, meaning that the default 16\*16 size could have up to 20 trillion different solutions!
+Deferring this execution allows the user to change the layout of the nonogram until the execution time goes down to something possible to compute.

 ## Implementation

 To suite the needs of the app, this implementation of the function only emits the very last item in the list.
-The other items aren't always needed, so they are not returned to help save time.
+The other items aren't always needed, so to help save time they are not returned.
 It also adds a second interruptPeriod parameter, which sets the length of time passed into the timeout to allow for a longer period of free time on the UI thread.

 ```typescript
 function getLastItemWithInterrupt<T>(